 Located in the cliffs on the southwestern coast of Italy and overlooking the bay of Naples, Sorrento is home to many breathtaking views and relaxation sights.
 Legend has it that Sirens sat and sang on the beaches to distract all who passed through the marina, making it impossible for these travelers to leave.
 Now, Sorrento is most known for limoncello and ceramics, woodwork and even furniture.

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 The Amalfi Coast is one of the most gorgeous parts of Italy.
 While accessing the luxe islands and high-class beaches may get pricy, one way to see the beautiful coast is on our Day Trip from Rome: Pompeii and Stunning Sorrento Tour.
 After checking out our classic Rome tours, check out this Pompeii and Sorrento visit for a change of scenery and serene getaway.

 Top Attractions in Sorrento